cyberphone/web2native-bridge/README.md

 4. Run the <code>install/install-proxy</code> script that suits your platform

 ### Sample Application
-In the directory <code>sample1/demo/sample1.html</code> there is an HTML file that does approximately the same thing as the application depicted in http://www.cnet.com/news/google-paves-over-hole-left-by-chrome-plug-in-ban/ albeit with two major differences:
+The HTML file <code>sample1/demo/sample1.html</code> does approximately the same thing as the application depicted in http://www.cnet.com/news/google-paves-over-hole-left-by-chrome-plug-in-ban/ albeit with two major differences: